ODA-js/oda-js-documentation/development-issues/customer-mutation/create-customer-mutation.md

 7.Create new file with name:
 `name your customer mutation + .resolver.ts (for example, createMediumAddCampaign.resolver.ts)`
 and past copied code.
-In this file you can also add description of behavior your customer mutation.
+In this file you describes of behavior your customer mutation.

 For example, here's customer mutation which create new image for Campaign.
 For this mutation, we need to create new image and then create relation between new image and Campaign.